 Right to education (articles 5 and 10)

 Indigenous women and girls face multiple barriers to enrollment, retention, and completion at all levels of education and in non-traditional fields.
 Some of the most important educational barriers for indigenous women and girls include: poverty; discriminatory gender stereotypes, and marginalization; limited cultural relevance of educational curricula; instruction solely in the dominant language; and the scarcity of sexual education.
+Indigenous girls are increasingly at risk of dropping out of school due to forced evictions, land alienation for industries, climate change actions and urbanization projects that are forcing indigenous families to migrate, become landless and push their children into child labour and child marriages.
+Indigenous girls are not having access to continuous education as seasonality of migration, lack of education access especially during Covid pandemic and the new forms of poverty caused by COVID 19 crisis.
 Indigenous women and girls frequently must travel long distances to schools and they are at risk of gender-based violence on the way to and at schools.
 While at school, they may experience sexual violence, corporal punishment, and bullying.
 Gender-based violence and discrimination in education is particularly acute when forced assimilation policies are implemented in schools.
 Indigenous girls with disabilities face particular barriers to their access and retention in the educational system, including lack of physical accessibility; the refusal by schools to enroll them; the absence of accommodation of their needs in school curricula and teaching materials; stigma and stereotypes regarding their learning capacity; and the lack of teachers trained to assist students with special needs.
 Forced marriages, sexual abuse and adolescent pregnancies, the disproportionate burden of family responsibilities, child work, natural disasters, and armed conflicts can also hamper indigenous girls’ access to school.
 States in general should take steps to respect the rights of indigenous women in the area of education, as a key vehicle to transmit their culture, traditional knowledge, and respect for the environment.
+States should increase the human and financial resources for education in remote indigenous territories keeping in mind the challenges of geographical remoteness, social and cultural barriers and language concerns.

 The Committee recommends that States parties: